-10.8Working Time
+10.8 Working Time

 - a.
 Comply with Applicable Law and industry standards on Working Time (including Overtime working hours), public holidays and paid annual leave. - b.
 Ensure Workers have, at a minimum, an average of one day off per seven-day period. - c.
-Ensure the workday is 8 hours on average over a six-month period.
+Ensure the workday does not exceed 8 hours on average over a six-month period.

 - Working hours are a fundamental component of safe and humane working conditions.
-Excessive working hours in manufacturing and extractive industries remains one of the most regularly raised issues by civil society and Labour Unions. - The six-month period in Criterion 10.8c covers the case of rotational shift work.
+Excessive working hours in manufacturing and extractive industries remains one of the most regularly raised issues by civil society and Labour Unions. - The six-month period in criterion 10.8c covers the case of rotational shift work.

 - All hours worked beyond the legislated or agreed working week is considered Overtime.
 Overtime should be voluntary and not compulsory.
 Limiting working hours can promote better work-life balance and reduce Workers' stress-related occupation conditions and accident rates. - Weekly rest and paid annual leave are a normal part of most Worker agreements and must be provided.
 Where shift rosters mean that Workers don't always get one rest day in seven, alternative arrangements should be agreed in compensation.
 For example, some mines will operate 'fly-in, fly-out' contracts where (non-local) Workers work a number of weeks of consecutive days followed by a number of weeks of leave. - Make sure that the company understands the Applicable Law related to working hours and leave in all countries of operation.
-Any collective agreements with Labour Unions or other Workers organisations should deal with working hours, Overtime, breaks and leave. - There need to be processes in place to ensure Workers are not forced to work in excess of the number of hours permitted under Applicable Law.
-In the absence of these laws, ILO Convention 1 sets out 8 hours for a workday and 48 hours in a week (with exceptions for some industrial environments or emergency / Force Majeure situations). - Overtime needs to be voluntary, unless part of a legally recognized collective bargaining agreement.
+Any collective agreements with Labour Unions or other Workers organisations should deal with working hours, Overtime, breaks and leave. - Overtime needs to be voluntary, unless part of a legally recognized collective bargaining agreement.
 Workers must not be made to work Overtime under the threat of penalty, dismissal or denunciation to authorities.
 While the ILO does not set the maximum number of Overtime hours, a common benchmark is 12 hours additional per week for max of 60 normal and Overtime hours.
+The ILO encourages multi-national enterprises to progressively reduce from 48 hours to 40 hours in the week, without reduction of wages. - Examples of calculations for Working time can be found below.
+For long reference period calculations (e.g. Example Fly-in-fly-out scenario), in situations where the employee's contract period is shorter than the prescribed reference period, the contract period should be used as the reference period.